 If your dog is prone to hypoglycemia, you should always be prepared to deal with the onset of the condition.

 As mentioned above, hypoglycemia is very dangerous and can kill if left without treatment.
 Immediately veterinary treatment is essential.
-However, before getting to the vet, there are several things that you can do to prevent the condition from deteriorating.
+However, before getting to the Vet, there are several things that you can do to prevent the condition from deteriorating.

 The first thing to do is to get the blood glucose back to a safe level.
-This can be done by giving your puppy a source of sugar such as white corn syrup or honey.
+This can be done by giving your puppy a source of sugar such as white corn syrup or liquid honey.

 If your dog is already unconscious, rub the syrup on the gums, tongue and under the tongue.

 NOTE: IF YOU ARE NOT TRAINED IN GIVING A PUPPY LIQUIDS BY MOUTH, WHERE YOU MAY GET THE LIQUID INTO THE ANIMALS LUNGS BY MISTAKE, THEN RUB IT ONTO THE GUMS AND TONGUE WITH YOUR FINGER.
+The glucose is absorbed faster through the tongue and gum tissue than the stomach.
+We want it in the puppies mouth until the puppy swallows it naturally.

 Note: Keep your dog warm because low blood sugar will cause hypothermia.